wikimedia/analytics-refinery/oozie/data_quality_stats/README.md

 #### hourly
 This bundle generates data quality stats for data sets that are organized in hourly partitions.
 The generated stats will be stored within the partition granularity=hourly.
+Anomaly detection and alerting will be done hourly.

 #### daily
 This bundle generates data quality stats for data sets that are organized in daily partitions.
 The generated stats will be stored within the partition granularity=daily.
+Anomaly detection and alerting will be done daily.

 #### monthly
 This bundle generates data quality stats for data sets that are organized in monthly partitions.
 The generated stats will be stored within the partition granularity=monthly.
+Anomaly detection and alerting will be done monthly.
 This granularity can also be used for snapshot data sets.

 #### queries folder
 Within each bundle folder there's a queries folder.
 It contains the *.hql*